eag1ex/payload-resolution-manager/readme.md

 * License: `CC BY`

 #### Description
+- Easy to use Micro toolkit for your data handling
 - You are issuing many async calls and want to track all requests by uniq id.
 - Individual sets of data[index] that maybe worked on independently (out-of-order) will be tracked with resolution index (`_ri`).
  * `Example` You issued 20 requests, each request is 5 data sets [x5].
 Because all 20 requests are issued at the same time, each will be out-of-order, we can track then with resolution index, and correctly collect data in the end.